 Hybrid engine technology is now commercially viable, even for large vehicles; solutions are available from Rolls Royce and others

-Williams Hybrid Power have also have developed an innovative flywheel system.
+Williams Hybrid Power has also have developed an innovative flywheel system.

-Even the humble diesel engine is being subjected to a spot of innovation, Navistar (the manufacturers of the Husky, have teamed up with Ecomotors International to develop an opposed cylinder engine which eliminates the cylinder head and vale train resulting in a much more compact engine that improves fuel consumption.
+Even the humble diesel engine is being subjected to a spot of innovation, Navistar (the manufacturers of the Husky, have teamed up with Ecomotors International to develop an opposed cylinder engine that eliminates the cylinder head and valve train resulting in a much more compact engine that improves fuel consumption.

-Cella Energy are working on a hydrogen based artificial fuel that uses micron sized beads but can be introduced into existing technology without modification.
+Cella Energy is working on a hydrogen-based artificial fuel that uses micron-sized beads but can be introduced into existing technology without modification.

 QinetiQ demonstrated some years ago their Hybrid Electric Drive vehicle.

 The point I am trying to make is that we are awash with innovation, much of it British and yet after millions of Pounds of investment in research, our new project uses none of it.

 Issues – We Used to Own the Night

 The proliferation of night vision equipment is accelerating and Western forces traditional monopoly in ‘owning the night’ is under threat.
 Technology is not, of course, the only aspect of night fighting but any vehicle must pay particular attention to signature reduction and management features.